ddg111088/Twitterscrapping_2023/README.md

 Step1: Initially, I used the streamlit sidebar to gather the user's Keyword, Start date, End date, and Number of tweets.

 Step 2: TwitterSearchScraper and TwitterHashtagScraper are given the aforementioned information.
-The complete scraped data is placed in a dataframe, which is then available for download in CSV or JSON format.I added an additional choice.
+The complete scraped data is placed in a dataframe, which is then available for download in CSV or JSON format.I added a new option to the filtered data on the homepage.
 If unnecessary, streamlit_extras can be omitted.

 Step3: Using pymongo, the database link is made.
 If a user chooses to upload data, a new collection is made and the data is uploaded there.